HWO-Yield-Visualizations/yieldplotlib/paper/paper.md

 they can be complex and have major differences in their inputs and outputs that has made comparing results difficult.
 The need for a unified library for visualizing the inputs and outputs of these yield codes in a complete, descriptive, and accessible way has therefore also become apparent.
-To this end we have developed yieldplotlib, an open-source python library to communicate the results of yield codes to the broader community and produce publication-quality plots.
+To this end we have developed yieldplotlib, an open-source Python library to communicate the results of yield codes to the broader community and produce publication-quality plots.
 Currently, there are modules for analyzing AYO and EXOSIMS, but yieldplotlib is easily extensible and support for other yield codes can be easily